nbessi/odoo_new_api_guideline/source/environment.rst

 Dry run
 --------

-You can do action only in caches by using the ``do_in_draft`` helper of Environnement context manager.
+You can do action only in caches by using the ``do_in_draft`` helper of Environment context manager.

 Using Cursor